SHORT-TERM STAYS ON THE RISE!

 More and more tourists are now looking not only for a more versatile experience, but also for cheaper options when planning their vacations.
 Studies have shown that short-term rentals have attracted visitors to the island who would otherwise not have visited.
 Much to the detriment of the larger hotels, several travellers are now being drawn to this relatively cheaper and easier option.
 The trend is also representative of a broader movement that is now occurring throughout Europe.
 It seems that younger generations, as well as lower-budget travellers, prefer short-term rentals.

 In addition to this, it has also been found that, as well as affordability, flexibility is also proving to be a main factor for this choice of accommodation.
 Short-term rentals often fit in with a desire for a more individualised travel experience.
-This model, which was just not available in Cyprus in previous years, has made Cyprus more accessible to people who would otherwise not have visited the island.
+This model, which was simply not available in previous years, has made Cyprus more accessible to people who would otherwise not visit the island.

-The economic benefits that come with this type of accommodation are also readily apparent.
-Cheaper accommodation is thought not only to help increase individual spending power, but also visitor numbers.
-Both of these factors often help to boost the local economy.
+The economic benefits that come with this type of accommodation are also more readily apparent.
+Cheaper accommodation is thought to help increase visitor numbers and their individual spending power.
+This ultimately helps to boost the local economy.
 Travellers who choose short-term rentals have been found to typically spread their spending over a wide variety of services.
-These include dining establishments, transportation, and rental cars, thereby enhancing the overall economic vitality of a region.
+These include dining establishments, transportation, and rental cars, enhancing the island’s overall economic vitality.

 NEW LEGISLATION FOR SHORT TERM RENTALS IN CYPRUS

-As a result, legislation that requires the registration of properties being used for short-term rentals is now in place.
-All property owners renting out villas, apartments, or houses without proper registration are illegal in Cyprus.
-As a result, all owners must hold a valid permit.
-Those who do not face serious penalties.
+This has directly led to legislation that now requires the registration of properties being used for short-term rentals.
+All property owners renting out villas, apartments, or houses now have to register as part of a new initiative to uphold quality.
+All owners must now hold a valid permit, and those who do not face serious penalties.

-Those who are operating without a permit, or after a permit has been revoked, face fines, a year in prison, or both.
+Those who are currently operating without a permit face fines, a year in prison, or both.
 Repeat offenders may face an extra €200 fine for each day a violation continues.